 Nearly everyone has found themselves in a place where they could use a quick infusion of cash.
 Thankfully, there are a ton of ways to make money in this world.
 I’ve compiled a list of

-2. Join Ebates!
-You get a $10 gift card, or $5 Paypal cash, just for joining, then you earn cash back on your online shopping, or for referring your friends to Ebates.
+2. Join the Rakuten online rebate program!
+You get a $10 gift card, or $5 Paypal cash, just for joining, then you earn cash back on your online shopping, or for referring your friends to Rakuten.
 This is the easiest money I’ve ever made!
-I installed the Ebates extension on my Chrome browser to remind me to use Ebates every time I shop, and I’ve shared it will all my friends and family.
+I installed the Rakuten extension on my Chrome browser to remind me to use Rakuten every time I shop, and I’ve shared it will all my friends and family.
+There’s even an app for shopping online.

-3. Clear out your bookshelves and cash in with BookScouter to figure out which book buyers will give you the most money for each item.
+4. Clear out your bookshelves and cash in with a book buyback program like that from Chegg.
 You’ll get the highest payout from current textbooks, but even smaller amounts can add up.
 Shipping is free in most cases!
 I’ve usually been paid within a week of sending my books.

-6. Sell your crafty stuff on Etsy.
+8. Sell your crafty stuff on Etsy.
 I have a friend who makes a significant income selling items on Etsy.
+Like buy-a-new-house kind of income.
 Not everyone is super-successful, but some people definitely are.

 10. Sign up with eJury to help attorneys learn how a jury might think.